pnkfelix/presentations/qcon-london2016/src/a02_ownership.md

 . . .

-Ownership also forces one to answer questions like:

 > Do I need to take ownership here, accepting the associated
 > resource management responsibility?
 Would temporary
 > access suffice?

+. . .

 Good developers ask this already!

-Rust forces function signatures to encode explicit answers, (and they are checked by the compiler).
+Rust forces function signatures to encode the answers

+(and they are checked by the compiler)

 <div class="notes">
 Its worth pointing out that the encoded answer can